torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

 Use the :c:func:`__blk_end_request_all` function to finish processing the request.

-Insert the module into the kernel.
-Use :command:`dmesg` to view a message sent by the module.
+Insert the module into the kernel and inspect the messages printed by the module.
 When a device is added, a request is sent to the device.
 Check the presence of :file:`/dev/myblock` and if it doesn't exist, create the device using the command: